Floods in the United States (1900–1999): New England flood – November 1927

 A late-season tropical cyclone moved through the region on November 3–4, dropping substantial rains across central New England.
 Vermont was where most of the death and damage was seen during this flood; local rainfall totals reached upwards of near 375 mm.
 In New Hampshire, the Pemigewasset, Baker, Ammonoosuc, Merrimack and Connecticut rivers went into flood.
 Along the Androscoggin River in Maine, floods destroyed the covered bridge in Bethel, and a steel bridge replaced the old bridge to accommodate truck traffic across the river.
 Life was also disrupted in Rumford from this flood.
 Damages from the flood totaled US$40 million (in 1927 dollars).
 Eighty-five people lost their lives in the flood, including Vermont's Lt.
 Gov. Hollister Jackson.

 St. Francis Dam failure - March 1928

-Around midnight on March 12, 1928, the 195 foot St. Francis Dam in the San Francisquito Canyon above what is now the city of Santa Clarita in California failed catastrophically.
-At least 431 people were killed as the 47,000,000 m3 reservoir emptied into the Pacific Ocean near Oxnard, nearly 50 miles away.
+Shortly before midnight on March 12, 1928, the 195-foot St. Francis Dam in the San Francisquito Canyon above what is now the city of Santa Clarita in California failed catastrophically due to a pre-existing geologic fault in its east abutment.
+At least 431 people were killed as the 47,000,000 m3 full-capacity reservoir collapse caused a flood wave 140 feet high, which emptied into the Pacific Ocean six hours later near Montalvo, California, nearly 50 miles away.
 The dam and reservoir were designed by William Mulholland as additions to the first Los Angeles Aqueduct system that conveyed water from the Owens to the city of Los Angeles.
 The dam's failure was attributed to design errors that did not take into account the poor foundation rock in the canyon and the resulting hydraulic uplift due to overfilling the reservoir.